dhairya-shah22/dhairya-shah22.github.io/_pages/resources.md

 ## Resources
 <div style="text-align: justify;">
 Welcome to the Resources section!
 Here, you'll find valuable materials and tools carefully curated to aid your academic journey.
-As an ardent supporter of free learning, most of the resources listed on this page will provid freely available material, be it Free/Public Domain Books or Open Access / Pre-print Articles or Free/Libre Open Source Softwares (FLOSS).
+As an ardent supporter of free learning, most of the resources I have listed on this page will provid freely available material, be it Free/Public Domain Books or Open Access / Pre-print Articles or Free/Libre Open Source Softwares (FLOSS).
 </div>

 - [Books](https://drshah.me/resources/books/) - List of websites with thousand of books